 | |

-The delicious cured pork cheek that is popular in Roman dishes is known as guanciale and it is an amazing addition to any pastas, vegetable dishes or soups.
+Guanciale, which is cured pork cheek, is popular in Roman dishes and can be an amazing addition to any pastas, vegetable dishes or soups.

 Cured Pork Cheek - Guanciale